skyiron/web/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for improving Web
+about: Share an idea for the Web UI
 title: ''
 labels: ''
 assignees: ''

 ---

-## Is your feature request related to a problem?
-Please describe.
+# Problem Description
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Briefly describe the problem.
+E.g. It’s challenging when [...]

-## Describe the solution you'd like
+# Desired Solution
-A clear and concise description of what you want to happen.
+What do you want to happen?

-## Describe alternatives you've considered
+# Alternatives Considered
-A clear and concise description of any alternative solutions or features you've considered.
+Any alternative solutions or features you've thought about.

-## Additional context
+# Additional Info
-Add any other context or screenshots about the feature request here.
+Add any other relevant context or screenshots.